nichiren96/todolist-api/README.md

 - `GET /api/v1/todos` : get the list of todos
 - `GET /api/v1/todos/:todoId` : get a specific todo
-- `POST /api/v1/todos` : create a todo
+- `POST /api/v1/todos` : create a todo (only the 'label' field is required)
 - `PATCH /api/v1/todos/:todoId` : update the todo with the given id
 - `DELETE /api/v1/todos/:todoId` : delete the todo with the given id